-There is nothing quite like having fun with glow sticks, they come in several forms including sticks, bracelets, wands, and necklaces.
+There is nothing quite like having fun with glow sticks.
+They come in several forms including sticks, bracelets, wands, and necklaces.
 They are very popular around holidays like the Fourth of July and Halloween.
 Contained within the glow stick is a chemical that is designed to glow in the dark.
-If your dog chews through the plastic outer shell, he is in for a shock as the chemical has a very nasty taste to it.
-While the chemical itself is non-toxic to humans, it can cause problems for your pup if he ingests it.
+If your dog chews through the plastic outer shell, they are in for a shock as the chemical inside has a very nasty taste to it.
+While the chemical itself is non-toxic to humans, it can cause problems for your pup if they ingest it.

 The chemical inside a glow stick is DBP, or dibutyl phthalate , and can be clear or any one of a number of neon colors.
-It has a very bitter taste, which is probably the first thing your dog will notice the minute he bites through the casing.
+It has a very bitter taste, which is probably the first thing your dog will notice the minute they bite through the casing.

-The good news is that DBP is not considered to be poisonous or toxic if ingested by your dog.
+The good news is that DBP is not considered to be poisonous or toxic if ingested by your dog, although they may be very distressed by the result if they do.
 However, there a number of veterinarians who have documented toxicological tests that indicate DBP may be responsible for medical issues in younger dogs including:

 ■ Damage to the kidneys, liver, and reproductive organs

 ■ Mothers who are nursing and ingest this chemical can pass it on to their puppies